Ground-state cooling of mechanical resonators by quantum reservoir engineering: Results

 and the transitions rates due to the optical baths have the form

 $\omega_{-, i} = \omega_{a} - \omega_{i}$.

 At steady-state the average phonon number in each resonator is given by

 here $\tilde{\Gamma}_{i}=A_{i}^{-}-A_{i}^{+}$.
-This shows that, in our scheme, the cooling process of each resonator is independent of each other, due to which we can cool down both resonators simultaneously.
-On contrary, in optomechanical resolved-sideband cooling, existence of dark mode formed by mechanical resonator hinders the simultaneous multiple resonators cooling~\cite{PhysRevA.99.023826}.
+This shows that the steady-state mean phonon number of each resonator depends on the relaxation rates of both resonators with their baths.
+The simultaneous cooling of both degenerate and non-degenerate multiple resonators is possible provided these relaxation rates are not very high.
+On contrary, in optomechanical sideband cooling, existence of the dark modes hinder the simultaneous multiple resonators cooling~\cite{PhysRevA.99.023826}.
 In addition, for degenerate or nearly degenerate resonators, one can not cool down either of the mechanical resonators~\cite{Genes_2008, PhysRevLett.123.203605}.
 In our scheme, Eq.~(\ref{eq:nbs2}) shows that, simultaneous cooling of both degenerate and non-degenerate resonators is possible.
-This is shown in Fig.~\ref{fig:3}, in which we plot the steady-state phonon number $\langle\tilde{n}_{i}\rangle_{ss}$ of each resonator as a function of the hot bath temperature $T_{h}$.
-For the identical resonators (Fig.~\ref{fig:3}(a)) couple to thermal baths of the same temperature, the cooling curves are identical.
-However, for the non-degenerate case (Fig.~\ref{fig:3}(b)), the steady-state phonons in the second resonator is greater than the first resonator.
+This is shown in Fig.~\ref{fig:5}, in which we plot the steady-state phonon number $\langle\tilde{n}_{i}\rangle_{ss}$ of each resonator as a function of the hot bath temperature $T_{h}$.
+For the identical resonators (Fig.~\ref{fig:5}(a)) coupled to thermal baths of the same temperature, the cooling curves are identical.
+However, for the non-degenerate case (Fig.~\ref{fig:5}(b)), the steady-state phonons in the second resonator is greater than the first resonator.
 The lesser cooling of the second resonator is because of the choice of the hot bath spectrum (Fig.~\ref{fig:1}(c)), which peaks at $\omega_{a}-\omega_{1}$.
-The second resonator frequency $\omega_{2}$ is away from this peak, due to which, the second resonator is weakly driven as compared to the resonator one, consequently, $\tilde{\Gamma}_{2}<\tilde{\Gamma}_{1}$.
-The effect of optomechanical coupling strength $g$ is shown in Fig.~\ref{fig:3}(c), the weakly coupled second resonator have smaller thermal dissipation due to the optical baths ($\tilde{\Gamma}_{2}<\tilde{\Gamma}_{1}$), which results in lesser cooling.
-The mechanical resonator with large system-bath coupling cools lesser as shown in Fig.~\ref{fig:3}(d).
+The second resonator frequency $\omega_{2}$ is below this peak, due to which it is weakly driven as compared to the resonator one, consequently, $\tilde{\Gamma}_{2}<\tilde{\Gamma}_{1}$.
+The effect of optomechanical coupling strength $g_{i}$ is shown in Fig.~\ref{fig:5}(c), the weakly coupled second resonator have smaller optical thermal dissipation ($\tilde{\Gamma}_{2}<\tilde{\Gamma}_{1}$), which results in lesser cooling.
+The mechanical resonator with larger system-bath coupling cools lesser as shown in Fig.~\ref{fig:5}(d).